 - Pulmonary embolism may produce haemoptysis and a few rales over the affected area.
 It more commonly affects the lower rather than the upper lungs.

-Simple observation, needle aspiration and chest drain are all possibilities and the choice will depend upon the severity of the condition.
-There is much national and international controversy surrounding the most appropriate initial treatment of pneumothoraces, especially those <50%.
+Having ruled out a tension pneumothorax, the aim of management is to relieve dyspnoea.
+Simple observation, needle aspiration and chest drain are all options and the choice will depend upon the severity of the condition.
+There is much national and international controversy surrounding the most appropriate initial treatment of a pneumothorax, especially those <50%.

 Generally, the more symptomatic the patient, the more active intervention should be utilised.
 Large pneumothoraces should usually be drained, even if there are minimal or no symptoms, as this speeds the resolution.
 However, expanding the lung has adverse effects on stopping the air leak, and so observation without rapidly expanding the lung may be the best management.
 It has been reported that conservative management of even large pneumothoraces is possible if there is no underlying lung disease.